 BUFN610: Financial Management

 Focuses on the valuation of the real assets of firms as well as the valuation of stocks and bonds, the primary financial assets in an economy.
 While details vary, the conceptual foundations of valuation boil down to three themes: time value of money, no-arbitrage, and systematic risk.

-In this course we study standard techniques used in the econometric analysis of financial data and discuss the underlying techniques and focus on the understanding and interpretation.
+In this course, we study standard techniques used in the econometric analysis of financial data and discuss the underlying techniques and focus on understanding and interpretation.

 A hands-on and application-oriented short course on data management and financial modeling.
 It introduces students to basic data management techniques and a variety of analytical models used in finance.